HagenNathaniel/Web-Technologies-2021/Hw-5/readme.md

-This sweek was the beginning of our matching game project.
+This week was the beginning of our matching game project.

 I was fully able to write it all myself, which made me very proud, as I was able to do for the last few assignments.